DS-100/sp22/grad_proj/gradproject_full.md

     - You must have a clearly constructed hypothesis test (including a clearly defined test statistic, significance level, and justification of chosen procedure)
     - We will not restrict you to the type of statistical test you conduct as there are many different statistical techniques that may apply to your case.
 However, we also ask that you provide detailed justification for the techniques you choose and how it allows you make those inferences.

-[Component 2]. **Project Writeup**.
+### [Component 2] Project Writeup

 This is a single PDF that summarizes your workflow and what you have learned.
 It should be structured as a research paper and include a title, list of authors, abstract, introduction, description of data, description of methods, summary of results, and discussion.
 Make sure to number figures and tables and include informative captions.

-If you wish, you can render the PDF using LaTeX, provided that the provenance of the figures is clearly labeled in the main narrative, and the figures can be reproduced by running the analysis notebooks
+If you wish, you can render the PDF using LaTeX, provided that the provenance of the figures is clearly labeled in the main narrative, and the figures can be reproduced by running the analysis notebooks.

 Specifically, you should address the following in the narrative: